Roman Road Trust gives not-for-profit media company Social Streets the licence to relaunch Roman Road LDN high street magazine.

 Roman Road LDN was first piloted back in 2014 by digital content consultant Tabitha Stapely as a pilot to test Stapely’s vision for hyper local journalism.
 Stapely then went on to found community and economic development trust Roman Road Trust to learn about community from the bottom up.
 Stapely then went on to found non-profit digital publishing company Social Streets.

-Social Streets has partnered with Roman Road Trust to ensure the Roman Road LDN magazine is embedded in the local community and helps support the Trust’s community development projects.
+Social Streets will work closely with Roman Road Trust to ensure the Roman Road LDN magazine is embedded in the local community and helps support the Trust’s community development projects.

 Social Streets is based at the new Mulberry UTC on Parnell Road in Bow.